 For starters, Huawei Technology has been viewed by various analysts as a leader in the building of 5G technology, which would create the foundation of future wireless gear.
 Furthermore, Baidu has also made a notable advancement in the creation of autonomous vehicles.

 Alibaba’s move also comes at a time when there are existing trade tensions between Beijing and Washington that are owed to casting a shadow over the Chinese technology companies of the future.

-Jack Ma Yun, the billionaire co-founder and executive chairman of Alibaba, told an audience of students at Waseda University in Tokyo earlier this year that: “the market of chips is controlled by America … and suddenly they stop selling.
-Japan, China, any country should have their own technology.
+Jack Ma Yun, the billionaire co-founder and executive chairman of Alibaba, told an audience of students at Waseda University in Tokyo earlier this year: “the market of chips is controlled by America … and suddenly they stop selling.
+Japan, China, any country should have its own technology.
 A company should take responsibility for its customers, for the global future.”